35 Percent Off 30 Dollars

 • Q: What if the discount is expressed as a fraction instead of a percentage?

 A: Convert the fraction to a decimal by dividing the numerator by the denominator.
 Then, use the decimal in the discount calculation as shown above.
-For example, a 1/4 discount is equal to 0.25 (1 divided by 4).
+To give you an idea, a 1/4 discount is equal to 0.25 (1 divided by 4).

 • Q: Are there any online calculators to help with discount calculations?